TUBS-ISF/BibTags/README.md

 5. Run `./run test`. __Pay attention to the console output!
 On error or warning go to 3.__
 6. Commit and push your changes
 7. Make a pull request to the original repo

+## Sorting Order
+Entries and their fields are sorted by the `sort` script.
+- Entries are sorted by
+  - publication status (unpublished or published) (determined by the `toappear` note)
+  - year
+  - type (e.g. article, inproceedings)
+  - month
+  - journal or conference name
+  - bibtex key
+- Fields are sorted depending on the the type of entry.
+For each entry there is a configurable order of fields (e.g. author, title, booktitle, ...).
+All fields that are not part of this order are appended in alphabetical order.
+- Strings are not sorted.
+  - Universities are currently sorted by city name
+  - Locations are currently sorted by country and city name

 ## Policies
 - **Maintain consistent order of attributes** of entries.
 If you want to add a new entry, a good strategy is to copy an existing entry of the same type and adapt it.